Rila and Pirin

 Day 6.
 Fish Lake

 An easy but long climb to Fish Lake.
-We leave the zone of coniferous forests, surrounded by elfin forests and alpine meadows.
-We set up camp near the lake.
-There is a mountain shelter nearby where you can buy something tasty for dinner.
+We leave the coniferous forest zone behind; dwarf pine and alpine meadows surround us.
+We set up camp by the lake.
+There is a mountain shelter nearby where you can buy something tasty to add to dinner.

 7

-We are approaching Mount Musalu - the highest peak in Bulgaria and the entire Balkan Peninsula.
-The view of the large Bely Iskar reservoir gradually opens up.
-And the entire Rila mountain range is clearly visible.
-We set up camp at Lake Grynchar.
+We approach Mount Musala, the highest peak in Bulgaria and on the entire Balkan Peninsula.
+The view of the large Bely Iskar Reservoir gradually opens up, and the whole Rila mountain range lies before us.
+We camp at Lake Grynchar.

 8

-We go to the top lightly.
-We leave our tents by the lake, taking with us only a lunch snack, raincoats and water.
-The word "Musala" means "mountain of God".
-Obviously, this name appeared under the Turks.
-And in the last century, this mountain was called Stalin Peak for a long time.
-The ascent to a height of 2925m will take from 3 to 6 hours, depending on the condition of the trail.
-At this altitude, even in summer there are islands of snow.
-Closer to the top there are even areas with tensioned safety railings.
+We head for the summit with light packs.
+We leave our tents by the lake and take only a packed lunch, rain gear and water.
+The word “Musala” means “Mountain of God”.
+The name presumably dates from the period of Ottoman rule.
+In the last century the mountain was known for a long time as Stalin Peak.
+The ascent to 2,925 m takes 3 to 6 hours, depending on trail conditions.
+Even in summer, patches of snow can be found at this altitude.
+Closer to the summit there are even sections with fixed safety cables.
 In the evening we return to Lake Grynchar.

 9

-We descend to the village of Yakoruda and move closer to Pirin National Park.
-There are also a huge number of mountain lakes and other natural attractions (caves, waterfalls, etc.) We climb to the foot of Mount Vihren to the hut of the same name - a mountain shelter.
-We set up tents.
+We descend to Yakoruda village and move closer to Pirin National Park.
+It too has a huge number of mountain lakes and other natural attractions (caves, waterfalls and so on).
+We climb to the foot of Mount Vihren and the hut of the same name, a mountain shelter.
+We put up our tents.

 10

-Vihren is the highest peak of Pirin and the second highest mountain in Bulgaria.
-Its height is 2914 m.
-The name “Vihren” means “stormy”.
-The wind at the top is really quite strong.
-We again go to the summit in a radial format, leaving the main load in the camp.
+Vihren is the highest peak in Pirin and the second-highest mountain in Bulgaria.
+It is 2,914 m high.
+The name “Vihren” means “stormy”, and the wind on the summit is certainly strong.
+Once again we make a side trip to the summit, leaving the main load in camp.

 11

-We say goodbye to the unforgettable Rila and Pirin and begin the descent to Bansko - a small ski resort.
-The path runs through the Banderishki canyon and further through the forest.
-The trip to Bulgaria is completed.
-A minibus will be waiting for us in the city.
-We leave towards the border.
-If you want to stay a couple more days near the sea, we can drop you off in the Varna or Burgas area.
+We say goodbye to the unforgettable Rila and Pirin and begin descending to Bansko, a small ski resort.
+The route leads through the Banderishki Canyon and then through the forest.
+The trek through Bulgaria is over.
+A minibus will be waiting for us in town, and we set off towards the border.
+If you would like to stay near the sea for a couple more days, we can drop you off in the Varna or Burgas area.

 The instructor can make changes to the route!